-Moreover, PHAA requires that its evaluators write narrative evaluation letters and attaches those evaluation letters to all of the transcripts that PHAA sends out to colleges and employers.
-Also PHAA requires that its students do lots of reading, writing and public speaking, insuring that they be literate and well prepared for college.
+PHAA requires that its students do lots of reading, writing and public speaking, insuring that they be literate and well prepared for college.
 As a result, PHAA has an excellent reputation with colleges and employers.
 No wonder PHAA graduates are sometimes given preferential treatment.
 If you have a high school student being homeschooled under the PA Home Education Law click here to join PHAA as a member family.

 Learn about the unique challenges and opportunities of high school at home

 Every year, PHAA brings homeschoolers, including parents, students and evaluators together to discuss the unique challenges and opportunities of doing high school at home.
 For 24 years, we held our High School at Home Conferences at physical locations.
 But starting with March 30, 2020, due to the coronavirus, we began holding it online.
 Click here to find out about our upcoming Zoom webinars.
 In order to encourage discussion, we no longer record the sessions.
 But some of the past sessions were later uploaded to YouTube and can be accessed from PHAA's FaceBook page and from PHAA's YouTube channel.

 Connect with high school homeschooled students: Join the Excelsior Staff